Fetal rights

 Fetal rights or foetal rights (alternatively prenatal rights) are the moral rights or legal rights of the human embryo or fetus under natural and civil law.
 The term fetal rights came into wide usage after Roe v.
-Wade, the 1973 landmark case that legalized abortion in the United States and was essentially overturned in 2022.
+Wade, the 1973 landmark case that established a constitutional right to abortion in the United States; that decision was overturned in 2022 by Dobbs v.
+Jackson Women's Health Organization.
 The concept of fetal rights has evolved to include the issues of maternal substance use disorders, including alcohol use disorder and opioid use disorder.
 Most international human rights charters "clearly reject claims that human rights should attach from conception or any time before birth."
 While most international human rights instruments lack a universal inclusion of the fetus as a person for the purposes of human rights, the fetus is granted various rights in the constitutions and civil codes of some countries.

+Because a fetus develops within another person's body, the recognition of fetal rights raises the question of how those rights relate to the rights of the pregnant woman, discussed in legal and bioethical literature as maternal-fetal conflict.
+The American College of Obstetricians and Gynecologists holds that pregnancy is not an exception to a patient's right to refuse medical treatment and opposes forced and court-ordered obstetric intervention.
+A peer-reviewed study of the United States identified 413 cases between 1973 and 2005 in which a woman's pregnancy was a necessary factor leading to her arrest, detention, or a comparable deprivation of physical liberty.

 Terminology

-There are jurisdictions where children in the prenatal stage are assigned rights even before they reach the fetal stage.
-For example, in Italy, embryos are considered subjects of law already after fertilization and even before implantation (if fertilization happens in vitro).
-The term fetus itself is not exactly suitable for legal purposes, as it denotes only a part of the prenatal period with a starting point that remains unclear.
-Furthermore, its archetypal meaning is associated with plants, contributing to the dehumanization of the child in the prenatal stage.
+Some jurisdictions assign rights before the fetal stage proper.
+In Italy, embryos are treated as subjects of law from fertilisation, including before implantation where fertilisation occurs in vitro.

+The terminology of the field is itself contested.
+Fetus is the standard clinical term for the stage of prenatal development beginning around the ninth week of gestation, while unborn child predominates in political and legislative usage.
+Examining the latter phrase, the bioethicists Laurence B. McCullough and Frank A. Chervenak distinguished its descriptive from its normative uses and argued that its normative content does not establish the independent moral status of the fetus or a fetal right to life; they proposed that the concept of the fetus as a patient, carrying dependent rather than independent moral status, should replace normative use of unborn child.
+The article appeared with several open peer commentaries disputing both the distinction and the conclusions drawn from it.